Goldfinger (band): The Knife (2010–2020)

 In the November/December 2010 issue No. 43 of SMASH magazine, Feldmann stated that a new EP or a possible full-length album was "in the works" with Feldmann having penned 4/5 new tracks, and Pfeiffer having recorded the drum tracks.
 Feldmann also states in the article that with the release of any new material would be supported with an extended tour.
 According to Feldmann, Goldfinger was expecting to have their new album out sometime in 2012.
 The band released a new song, "Am I Deaf", on Friday May 24, 2013.

 In 2015, Feldmann gave an interview with Fuse, noting that the band's future largely amounts to the occasional tour: "We'll probably release a song or two but I don't know if we're going to release albums anymore.
 We play the same songs we've always done."

-On July 21, 2017, the group released The Knife, the band's first album featuring Mike Herrera, Travis Barker, and Philip Sneed (aka Moon Valjean) of Story Of The Year and Greek Fire (band) fame.
+On July 21, 2017, the group released The Knife, the band's first album featuring Mike Herrera (MxPx), Travis Barker (Blink-182), and Philip "Moon Valjean" Sneed (Story Of The Year, Greek Fire).
 Darrin, Kelly, and Charlie left the band prior to its release.
 Darrin Pfeiffer left the band due to personality conflicts with Feldmann.
 Darrin spoke about some of the conflicts with Feldmann on an episode of Mike Herrera's podcast.
 Kelly Lemieux currently tours with Buckcherry, along with other bands and has cited that for his reasoning behind not being an active participant with Goldfinger.
 Charlie Paulson did rejoin the band on stage for the 2019 Back to the Beach festival and Vans Warped Tour 25th Anniversary.
 Paulson has since rejoined the band as he has played with them in all their recent shows as well as joining them on their "Fueling The fire" tour with Less Than Jake in September 2019.
 The band's live lineup generally consists of Feldmann, Paulson, Herrerra and Sneed, with Barker occasionally playing live shows and other friends of Feldmann playing drums.
 Other musicians fill-in on guitar and bass when Paulson, Sneed, and Herrerra are not present at shows as well.
 Their live shows often feature horn players from numerous other ska bands, including Ruben Durazo, Matt Appleton, Billy Kottage, and numerous others.

 During the 2020 Coronavirus Pandemic, Goldfinger began producing and releasing a series of live performances to YouTube, designated "Quarantine Videos".
 Individual members recorded their performances in their own homes, to be subsequently mixed and mastered by Feldman.
 The first performance was a rendition of "Here in Your Bedroom".
 To date, the band have released eight "Quarantine Videos" for songs including their cover of Nena's "99 Luftballons" and original song, "Superman".
 Notably, seven of the eight video performances featured musician and entrepreneur, Nick Gross, on drums.